-Verdict: If you have the patience and can avoid smudging this ink while it or your watercolour is drying, it will yield very rewarding results.
+Verdict: If you have the patience (which I clearly don't) and can avoid smudging this ink while it or your watercolour is drying, it will yield very rewarding results.

-I am a tad disappointed with this ink actually, and it's not because my dog is named Higgins and I wanted it to do well 😉
+I am a tad disappointed with this ink, and it's not because my dog is named Higgins and I wanted it to do well 😉